nxhung2304/nxhung2304/README.md

 # Hi there, I'm Hung 👋

-I'm passionate full-stack developer with a focus on building scalable web and mobile applications.
-Specializing in Ruby on Rails for robust backends and APIs, Flutter for cross-platform mobile development, and Swift for native iOS experiences, he thrives on optimizing workflows using tools like Neovim and Tmux.
-Always eager to explore emerging technologies—from Riverpod state management to Claude AI integration—Namisan balances his tech curiosity with a love for badminton, diving into thought-provoking books, and unwinding to his favorite tunes.
+I'm a passionate full-stack developer with a focus on building scalable web and mobile applications.

-- I'm currently exploring new things in technology
-- I love to play badminton, read books, and listen to music
+- Specializing in Ruby on Rails for robust backends and APIs
+- Flutter for cross-platform mobile development
+- Swift for native iOS experiences
+- DevOps with Microsoft Azure, AWS, and CMC
+- Always optimizing workflows using tools like Neovim and Tmux.

 #### ⚡ Technology Stack
 ![Ruby on Rails](https://img.shields.io/badge/Ruby_on_Rails-CC0000?style=for-the-badge&logo=ruby-on-rails&logoColor=white "Ruby on Rails")